 “Story + Research + Sketching are the 3 most important things”

 - Yeah I think that Sketching is incredibly important

 because as designers this is how we convey our ideas.
-It’s how we get our ideas from our head down the paper.
-So if you can’t put your ideas out on the paper, you have a serious disadvantage to begin with.
+It’s how we get our ideas from our heads down the paper.
+So if you can’t put your ideas out on the paper, you have a serious disadvantage, to begin with.
 So sketching is very important.
 Brands want to see how designers think.
-There is no better ways to see that on how they sketch.
+There are no better ways to see that on how they sketch.

-So story, research and sketching are probably the 3 most important things.
+So the story, research, and sketching are probably the 3 most important things.

 - In your portfolio absolutely.
 You should be promoting your own personality.
 If you got an interesting style that the brands are interested in, and ultimately, when you work for brands, you need to convey the brand personality, the brand style in your product.
 But the product you sell in the portfolio is you.
 You need to convey your style, your personality to sell the product that is you to the brand.

-- When yourself was student – How did you build your own style ?
+- When yourself was a student – How did you build your own style?

 “Stealing is part of the learning process”

 “The great artist don’t copy, they steal.” from Salvador Dali.